-Oil production in Yemen is shrinking rapidly and is expected to drop below 250,000 b/d by 2014.
-Meanwhile, Liquefied Natural Gas (LNG) production has been increasing since its first shipment to South Korea in November 2009, but not enough to compensate for the fall in oil production.
-In 2009 oil accounted for over 85% of export earnings and an estimated 70% of government revenues.
-This leaves the economy highly vulnerable to fluctuations in the international prices of oil and gas.
+The dependence on hydrocarbons means that the economy is highly vulnerable to fluctuations in the international prices of oil and gas.
+Meanwhile the IMF estimates that a price of US $215 per barrel would be necessary for the government to balance its budget.
 The country's oil reserves are relatively limited and could be depleted within 10 years.
-Gas revenues are set to total $30-50 billion from 2008 to 2028, and recent discoveries of zinc will expend the extractive sector in Yemen.
+Gas revenues are set to total US $30-50 billion from 2008 to 2028, and recent discoveries of zinc will expand the extractive sector in Yemen.

 The EITI Board decided to suspend Yemen on 26 February 2015 due to political instability.